Johan Kappelhof: Career

 Kappelhof was born in Amsterdam, Netherlands.
 Whilst being in Ajax's youth academy for 13 years he moved from being a right winger to a defender.

-At Groningen he made his debut in 2011 before helping the Green-White Armes win the KNVB Cup in 2014–15 against defending champions PEC Zwolle.
+At Groningen he made his debut in 2011, before helping them win the KNVB Cup in 2014–15 against defending champions PEC Zwolle.
 It was their first major trophy and they qualified for the UEFA Europa League.
 He played in all six of Groningen's Europe league group games.

 Chicago Fire

 On 2 February 2016, Kappelhof joined American Major League Soccer club Chicago Fire.
 Following the 2017 season, he was voted the club's defender of the year after earning 4 assists in 33 matches.

-Following the 2021 season, Kappelhof's contract with Chicago expired and he became a free agent.
+Kappelhof's contract with Chicago expired after the 2021 season, and he became a free agent.

 Real Salt Lake

 On 18 February 2022, Kappelhof signed as a free agent with Real Salt Lake.
 Following the 2022 season, his contract option was declined by Salt Lake.